Destiny 2: The 13 Best Exotics You Need Right Now (2023)

 Screenshot by GameSkinny

-Hunters are the premiere PvE DPS class in Destiny 2 thanks to a combination of these boots and their ability to instantly reload via their Gambler’s Dodge class ability.
+Hunters are the premiere PvE DPS class in Destiny 2, thanks to a combination of these boots and their ability to reload instantly via their Gambler’s Dodge class ability.
 Like most of the best Exotics in Destiny 2, the Radiant Dance Machines are simple: dodge near an enemy and instantly get your dodge charge back.
 By default, you get five dodges before your ability goes on cooldown, but you can extend that limit by defeating enemies.
 Pair Radiant Dance Machines with a meta rocket launcher like Apex Predator, and your DPS is through the roof.

 Synthoceps Titan Gauntlets